ttag-org/ttag/gitbook/quick-start.md

 # Quick Start

 Here is a simple step by step tutorial for the demonstration of the full translation cycle with gettext and c-3po \(extraction, merging, resolving translations\).
-From the first glance it may seem a little bit complex but I tried to simplify all necessary steps as much as possible.
+From the first glance, it may seem a little bit complex but I tried to simplify all necessary steps as much as possible.

 ### Step 1.
 Installation